dariusturner/Flash-Chat/README.md

 # What I added

-- Alerts if there was an error signing in for users
+- UIAlerts if there was an error signing in or logging out for users
 - UI changes via color in the chat view